Distributional Statistics Restore Training Data Auditability in One-step Distilled Diffusion Models: Methods

+Using these synthetic data, we then distill the student generators.
+The training hyperparameters are configured separately for each distillation method and dataset.
+For the DMD approach, training is conducted on a single NVIDIA A100 GPU (80GB) for four days.
+The batch size is set to 128 for CIFAR-10 and 64 for both FFHQ and AFHQv2, with a learning rate of $5\times10^{-5}$ across all datasets.
+For the Diff-Instruct approach, training is conducted on a single NVIDIA A100 (80GB) GPU, with training durations varying across datasets: two days for CIFAR-10 and FFHQ, and two days for AFHQv2.
+The batch size follows the same configuration as DMD (128 for CIFAR-10 and 64 for FFHQ and AFHQv2), and the learning rate is set to $1\times10^{-5}$ for CIFAR-10 and $1\times10^{-4}$ for FFHQ and AFHQv2.
+Following the training strategies proposed in DMD and Diff-Instruct, the student models adopt the same architectures as their corresponding teacher models~\citep{yin2024one, luo2024diff}.

+\paragraph{Instance-level UTDD on student models.} To examine whether existing instance-level UTDDs remain effective after model distillation, we apply the same detectors—SecMI, ReDiffuse, and GSA—to the distilled student generators.
+The evaluation protocol largely follows the setup used for the trained EDM teacher model.
+For SecMI and ReDiffuse, which rely on injecting noise into input images, we adjust the noise level when evaluating the student models.
+We adopt a noise level of $\sigma = 0.27$ for the student-model evaluation.
+Through preliminary experiments, we find that noise levels around $\sigma = 0.27$ produce relatively stronger detection signals on the student generators.
+Other implementation details remain consistent with the settings described in the previous section.
+Despite extensive attempts to tune the evaluation settings, these three UTDDs still fail to reliably distinguish training and non-training samples on the distilled student models.

+\paragraph{Distributional trace.} Although model distillation largely obscures the instance-level memorization signals exploited by existing UTDDs, our experiments reveal that distribution-level traces of the teacher’s training data can still survive after distillation (Fig.~\ref{fig:3}).
+Specifically, we observe that the data generated ($\gD^{\rm gen}$) by $G_{\rm S}$ may inherit a distributional bias toward the teacher’s training dataset, even though the student model has never directly accessed those training samples.

+This observation is obtained through the following experiment.
+We use $\gD^{\rm gen}$, as an anchor distribution.
+We then compare the distributional distances between $\gD^{\rm gen}$ and two reference datasets: $\gD^{\rm tra}$ and a $\gD^{\rm non}$.
+If the student generator indeed inherits distributional traces from the teacher’s training data, we expect $\gD^{\rm gen}$ to be closer to $\gD^{\rm tra}$ than to $\gD^{\rm non}$.

-\textbf{Maximum Mean Discrepancy (MMD)}, proposed by~\citet{gretton2012kernel}, is a statistical tool for measuring the distance between two Borel probability measures, say $\sP$ and $\sQ$, defined on a separable metric space $\gX \subseteq \sR^d$.
+To quantify these distributional distances, we adopt \textit{Maximum Mean Discrepancy} (MMD), a widely used statistical measure for comparing probability distributions.
+Formally, MMD, proposed by~\citet{gretton2012kernel}, measures the distance between two Borel probability measures $\sP$ and $\sQ$ defined on a separable metric space $\gX \subseteq \mathbb{R}^d$.
 Consider independent random variables $X, X^\prime \sim \sP$ and $Y, Y^\prime \sim \sQ$.
-The squared MMD between $\sP$ and $\sQ$ in a Reproducing Kernel Hilbert Space $\gH_k$, induced by a kernel function $k: \gX \times \gX \to \sR$, is defined as:
+The squared MMD between $\sP$ and $\sQ$ in a Reproducing Kernel Hilbert Space $\sH_k$, induced by a kernel function $k: \gX \times \gX \to \sR$, is defined as:

 If $k$ is a characteristic kernel (e.g., Gaussian), then $\operatorname{MMD}^2(\mathbb{P}, \mathbb{Q}; k) = 0$ if and only if $\sP = \sQ$.